 The PLP will record only that which is different from or additional to the normal differentiated curriculum, and will concentrate on three or four individual targets that closely match the pupil's needs.
+PLPs will be written and reviewed each half term.
 The PLP's will be discussed with the pupil and the parent.
 The PLP's will be reviewed with the parent and child at a mutually convenient time.